What Is An Iso? Independent Sales Organizations | Man And Woman Looking At Computer

-What Exactly Is an Independent Sales Organization?
+What is an Independent Sales Organization?

 Simply speaking, an ISO—or Independent Sales Organization—is a third-party payment processing company that is authorized to handle merchant accounts for businesses.
 ISOs have relationships with acquiring member banks, and this allows them to provide merchant services to their customers.